bhokansonfasig/pyrex/README.rst

 Recommended version: 2.1+

-Used for creating plots in example code and auxilliary scripts.
+Used for creating plots in example code and auxiliary scripts.

 `PySpice <https://pyspice.fabrice-salvaire.fr>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~